Buy me a CoffeeFree PDF

 Apps and Digital Tools

-Apps work best as supplements rather than replacements for real exposure.
-Duolingo and Babbel help reinforce vocabulary, while Forvo is excellent for hearing how real Danes pronounce words.
+Apps work best as supplements than replacements for real exposure.
+Duolingo and Babbel help reinforce vocabulary while Forvo is excellent for hearing how real Danes pronounce words.

 Textbooks and Workbooks